 While you can make this drink ahead of time, you will lose some effervescence from the sparkling water and prosecco if you prepare it too far in advance.
 For this reason, this drink is best served shortly after mixing.

-If you must prepare it ahead of time, store it in a bottle or airtight container that can keep your bubbles safely preserved.
-At its maximum, this cocktail can keep for 24 hours.
+If you want to make a pitcher of limoncello spritz ahead of time, store it in a bottle or airtight container that can keep your bubbles safely preserved.
+At its maximum, this cocktail can keep for 24 hours, but it might go flat, so beware! 🫧

 💬 q+a